Skip to content

 }

-In the above example, we define a selectByCustomSql method that uses a custom SQL statement and references the SQL fragment generated by the Wrapper object via ${ew.customSqlSegment}.
+In the example above, we defined a selectByCustomSql method that uses a custom SQL statement and incorporates the SQL fragment generated by the Wrapper object via ${ew.customSqlSegment}.

 Usage